Don't Get a Lemon: Comparing Quality of Drivers for LED Tubes

 ELEDLights tubes (right picture top tube) has a clean and organized look.
 Our drivers are attached internally and incased to the tubes so they can be protected from any external environmental damage.
 While other tubes (bottom tube) are using a cheap adhesive paste to connect the driver to the light.

 The parent company of ELEDLights is Manncorp.
 We have been in business and operating for over 50 years dealing with the machines that assemble circuit boards and place components and LEDs.
 Our engineers know exactly what to look for and are beyond critical of any product we consider going through our testing progress.
-ELEDLights' lighting is quality checked at the factory, packed securely for shipping, and backed up by a strong warranty.
+ELEDLights' lighting is quality checked, packed securely for shipping, and backed up by a strong warranty.
 We also offer a Risk-Free Trial.
 Keep your boxes and if for some reason you are unhappy with your purchase, use the pre-paid return label included and mail us back your lights in their original packaging and you will receive a full refund.
 Check out our website for more!